waelitani/Quantum-Carleman-Lattice-Boltzmann-Simulation-of-Fluids/README.md

-# Carleman Linearization of Logistic Equation
+# Quantum Carleman Lattice Boltzmann Simulation of Fluids

 This is a repository of the code accompanying "Quantum Carleman Lattice Boltzmann Simulation of Fluids".
 If you find this work useful in your research, please cite: